sroh722/sroh722.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am PhD Candidate at the Department of Agriculture, Food & Resource Economics (AFRE) at the Michigan State University.
-I am dual major in Economics and AFRE.
+Hello, I am a PhD Candidate at the Department of Agriculture, Food & Resource Economics (AFRE) at the Michigan State University.
+I am a dual major in Economics and AFRE.
 I will be on the job market in 2024-2025.
 My research interests are international trade, development economics, labor economics, and U.S. farm labor.

 **Contact**: ohsaera@msu.edu